-The second biggest surviving Byzantine religious structure in Istanbul, the Christ Pantokrator church, is what connects these two people.
-That’s because this historical building is the Molla Zeyrek mosque now.
+The second largest surviving Byzantine religious structure in Istanbul, the Christ Pantokrator Church, is what links these two figures.
+This historic building is now known as the Molla Zeyrek Mosque.

 But let’s start from the beginning.